 The submitted plans include sidewalks along both sides of all roadways and fulfill the intent of Policy 1.
 Designated space for bicycle parking is an important component of a bicycle-friendly roadway.
-Therefore, a minimum of two inverted u-style bicycle racks, or a style similar that allows two points of secure contact shall be provided at the proposed recreation area.
-The proposed and required on-site improvements support the purpose and recommendations of the Complete Streets Policies.
+Therefore, staff recommends a minimum of two inverted u-style bicycle racks, or a style similar that allows two points of secure contact be provided at the proposed recreation area.
+The recommended and proposed on-site improvements support the purpose and recommendations of the Complete Streets Policies.